Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Why use GPU programming for government applications?

-- What are the challenges and trade-offs of GPU programming in the public sector?
+- What are the challenges and trade-offs of GPU programming for government operations?

-- What are the frameworks available for GPU programming?
+- What are the frameworks for GPU programming in federal agencies?

-- Choosing the right framework for your application to meet government standards
+- Choosing the right framework for your application within a government context

 OpenCL

-- What is OpenCL and its relevance to public sector computing?
+- What is OpenCL and its role in government computing environments?

-- What are the advantages and disadvantages of using OpenCL in government applications?
+- What are the advantages and disadvantages of OpenCL for government applications?

-- Setting up the development environment for OpenCL to support government workflows
+- Setting up the development environment for OpenCL in a federal IT setting

 - Creating a basic OpenCL program that performs vector addition, suitable for government use cases